TILOS-AI-Institute/MacroPlacement/Testcases/ariane136/README.md

     end
 endgenerate
 ```
-Above code snippet initializes 16bit memory instances.
-To instantiate 64bit memory below code snippet can be used.
+The above code snippet initializes 16-bit memory instances.
+To instantiate 64-bit memory instances, the below code snippet can be used.
 ```SystemVerilog
 genvar k;
 generate